-As reported to NICWA by Tribal Nation representatives, there is little information in the CFSP, APSR, and CFS-101 forms that has significant value for other non-federal purposes.
-Aside from the goals and objectives identified in the CFSP, Tribal Nations report they rarely use any of the information in these federal forms for other purposes, such as tracking cases, managing budgets, or assisting in program management decisions.
-For example, the data that is entered in the CFS-101, which reports program expenditures in different service categories, doesn't always align with how Tribal child welfare programs track or report their program expenditures and activities to Tribal Council or other funders.
-While the CFS-101 service data has some value for internal planning purposes, Tribal Nations often collect other types of service data for regular use in their program operations than what is required under the CFS-101.
+As reported to NICWA by Tribal Nation representatives, there is little information in the CFSP, APSR, and CFS-101 forms that isn't already being collected for Tribal purposes or has very limited use for other non-federal purposes.
+Aside from the goals and objectives identified in the CFSP, Tribal Nations report they rarely use any of the information in these federal forms for other purposes, such as tracking cases, managing budgets, or assisting in management decisions.
+For example, the data that is entered in the CFS-101, which reports program expenditures in different service categories, originates in other management or accounting software that Tribal Nations use and doesn't always align with how Tribal child welfare programs track or report their program expenditures and activities to Tribal Council or other funders.
+While the CFS-101 service data can be used for internal planning purposes, Tribal Nations often collect other types of service data than what is required under the CFS-101.